Last Updated on: 19th September 2023, 05:00 pm

 Here are five key aspects of Satnam Singh’s legacy in Indian sports:

-- Impact on Indian basketball: Satnam Singh’s success has inspired a new generation of young basketball players in India, giving them hope and belief that they can make it to the highest level.
+• Impact on Indian basketball: Satnam Singh’s success has inspired a new generation of young basketball players in India, giving them hope and believing they can make it to the highest level.

-- Legacy in Indian sports: Satnam Singh will always be remembered as a trailblazer who opened doors for future generations of Indian basketball players.
-His impact on Indian sports goes beyond his success but also extends to inspiring others and leaving behind a lasting legacy.
+• Legacy in Indian sports: Satnam Singh will always be remembered as a trailblazer who opened doors for future generations of Indian basketball players.
+His impact on Indian sports goes beyond his success; he inspires others and leaves a lasting legacy.

 Jordan Clarkson (Philippines)

-You should know that Jordan Clarkson, from the Philippines, is making a significant impact in the world of basketball.
+You should know that Jordan Clarkson, from the Philippines, is significantly impacting basketball.

 His influence on Filipino basketball culture cannot be understated.